ryeash/doctor/README.md

 ### [@Import](doctor-core/src/main/java/vest/doctor/Import.java)
-If you use 3rd-party library dependencies that use JSR-311 annotations on their classes and want to include those classes in the processing of providers, you can use the @Import annotation to make the external packages known to the compilation environment.
+If you use 3rd-party library dependencies that use jakarta.inject-api annotations (or doctor-core annotations) on their classes and want to include those classes in the processing of providers, you can use the @Import annotation to make the external packages known to the compilation environment.

 Typical usage is to add the @Import to a provider factory class:
 ```java